Skip to main content

 1 mentions Positive Neutral Negative

-The monetization is widely criticized as a blatant cash grab, relying heavily on aggressive advertising rather than quality gameplay.
+The monetization is heavily criticized as a blatant cash grab, with users feeling the game prioritizes profit over quality and relies on aggressive advertising.

 Skip Game Offers